-I think that there were at least two people involved in Sharron’s murder.
-The shirt indicates a man weighing about 200 pounds and approx 6 feet tall.
-That does not correspond with the shoe size 8,5 found at the gate.
+I think that there were two people involved in Sharron’s murder.
+The shirt indicates a man weighing about 200 pounds and approx. 6 feet tall.
+That does not correspond with the shoe size 8.5 found at the gate.
 A 6 feet tall man of 200 lbs is more likely to wear a shoe size 10 or 11.
-So I see it as an sign that at least to two people involved.
+So, I see it as an sign that two people were involved.

 Joe’s first instinct is that the perpetrator lived in the area.
 “I say perpetrator because I believe there is only one.
 I don’t buy into the two perpetrators theory.
 Based on the earlier attack during the day of another woman, the man is in his late twenties and probably still lived at home with his parents.
 The first attack would be the closest to the perpetrator’s home.”

 The perpetrator came prepared with a knife.
-This would show that he tried this before and failed so he now knows that he needs some “help.”
-Even still, he had a problem which showed that he had not quite honed his craft yet – a bit amateurish.
-I would surmise that he may have a minor record with the police.
-However, aside from this I would be looking into the following: how many cases (attempted sexual assaults) were there before in the area?
+This would show that he tried this before.
+I think he had a police record.
+Aside from this, I would be looking into the following: how many cases (attempted sexual assaults) were there before in the area?
 Where there any report about peeping toms?
-Were any burglaries committed where odd items were taken?
+Were any burglaries committed?

 Three DNA samples were found in the garage on July 28, 2004, but they proved negative for Sharron.
 However, were the samples from men?
 Can they be compared to any of the biological material found on Sharron’s clothing and body?